alanvardy/postex/README.md

 ## Recompiling

-You may have occasional issues getting a markdown file recognized after being added or renamed, in this case run `mix recompile --force`.
+You may have occasional issues getting a markdown file recognized after being added or renamed, in this case run `mix compile --force`.

 ## Contributing